 These reasons are why we're trying to keep our portfolio balanced.
 We have continued the work of the past few months: buying more 'quality cyclical' companies that should benefit from higher inflation, growth and interest rates.
-We have limited duration, or interest-rate sensitivity, in our sterling bond portfolio because we believe the risks are still skewed.
+We hold no bonds because we believe the risks are still skewed.
 In short, there's more to lose if rates rise rapidly than you could gain from bond yields slumping further.